 Before making the decision to add a swimming pool to your home there are a wide number of things you’ll need to consider, not least of all the question of how such a move will affect you’re the value of your home.

 The answer to this question isn’t quite as straightforward as it may appear.
-Whilst, conventional logic would lead you to assume that your pool will be an asset with a fairly fixed value, the affect of a pool on the price of your home will depend, to a large extent, to the area you live in.
+Whilst, conventional logic would lead you to assume that your pool will be an asset with a fairly fixed value, the effect of a pool on the price of your home will depend, to a large extent, to the area you live in.

-In affluent areas there are neighborhoods where pools are such a common feature of properties that they are seen an as being vital by those looking to buy, a necessity almost.
+In affluent areas, there are neighborhoods where pools are such a common feature of properties that they are seen as being vital by those looking to buy, a necessity almost.
 In a scenario such as this, adding a pool will make your home one of the more attractive prospects in your locality and should increase the price of your home accordingly.

 However, by contrast, if pools are not something generally found in your area, there is a chance that building a pool may not be worth it (assuming of course, for the sake of argument, that you disregard the enjoyment you’ll get from it.)
 While the value of your home will be increased, it may not cover the cost of construction and maintenance.
 This is because people looking to buy in your area will not have a pool on their list of priorities and, whilst they may find it attractive, they are just as likely to be put off by the ongoing expenses it would lead them to incur.